TKMM-Blog/tkmm-blog.github.io/_posts/2025-09-25-first-blog-post-test.md

     </video>
 </p>

 The manual setup page was confusing in the previous version.
-The fields for all dump types were available, which caused many to believe they needed to fill every path.
-Now, during the setup process, the wizard only asks for each element step by step, and it asks only for what it needs (or in better words, what it wasn't able to detect automatically).
+The fields for all dump types were available, which led many to believe it was necessary to fill every path.

+Now, during the setup process, the wizard only asks for each element, step by step, and it asks only for what it needs (or in better words, what it wasn't able to detect automatically).

 For the manual emulator setup process, it is strongly recommended to launch the emulator, and enter its exact name in the setup window.
 This will allow TKMM to detect the location of the running emulator executable, and find all the information it needs based on that emulator's configuration.